AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Ichor Blooded.** You gain an additional Hit Die, the same size of Hit Die you got when you levelled up to gain this feat.
 When you gain this feat, you increase your maximum health by the maximum value of the Hit Die gained (you do not add your Constitution modifier to this amount).

-**Relentless.** When you use your Unkillable Overlord trait, you can use your Reaction to make one weapon attack.
-You can also choose to spend one Hit Die to heal, regaining a number of hit points equal to a roll of the die plus your Constitution modifier
+**Relentless.** When you use your Unkillable Overlord trait, you can use your Reaction to make one Weapon Attack.
+You can also choose to spend one Hit Die to heal, regaining a number of Hit Points equal to a roll of the die plus your Constitution modifier

 {{imageMaskCorner30,--offsetX:66%,--offsetY:-47%,--rotation:0
   ![mighty](https://i.imgur.com/VdF8cf1.jpg){position:absolute,bottom:-70px,right:-200px,width:120%,transform:scaleX(-1)}